workd91/Real-World-Projects/README.md

 <p> Lack of evidence can create bias in the decision making process.
 Exploration is cool only if it's based on logical reasoning based certain traits, behavior and conditions.
 Even if the product that are created is unique there is still uncertainty in how it will sell in a retail environment where the time to grab customer attention is less and your product competes with other products that may be well known.
 Imagine a well established brand is launching a new product then the problem over here is how would objective evaluate the performance of the product.
 We compare the image features and contextual text features with other products in the category to evaluate the performance.
 There are many other factor like the marketing campaign that went along when the product was launched and the medium how they interacted with the customer is very dynamic so the parameters we're comparing are different so.
 How do we address this problem?
 We can evaluate the pain points in the customer and how the product would impact the customer in a beneficial way.
 Then again it would rely on how well the benefits of the products are presented to the customer, how long was the campaign, the audience age group that were targeted, response to the ads, visual aesthics of the ad in conveying the message to the consumer. </p>

 <p> There are scenarios where there is not lack of data but just lack of model capabilities to understand implicit features.
 For example when people take car insurance it implicitly suggest people are taking some responsibility in life whether it's the first job or transition to a bigger role in the job or starting a family or taking care of entire family.
 This data of buying a car insurance can imply transitionary phase that people go through.
 If we combine it with the age of the person.
 We can see career wise in what phase they're.
 Taking reponsibility comes with uncertainty and one way to mitigate uncertainty is through insurance.
 They're potential customers but how we represent the brand content to convince these audience group plays a role.
-People can't logical dot connection by factoring all events because of stochasity in the behavior of the environment (dynamic environment)
+People can't connect logical dot connection by factoring all events because of stochasity in the behavior of the environment (dynamic environment)

 <h1> Image Enhancement </h1>